Bhargav863/AWS/IAM/ReadMe.md

   - Managed Policy :- Created and managed by AWS.(Predefined Policies)
   - Inline Policy :- Created and Managed by Customers.(Customer managed policy/custom policy).
 * Using Policy generator/visual Editor, Json code is generated automatically.

+## Roles
+* Roles provide temporary access to the aws resources without credentials.
+* For example, I have an EC2 instance with Linux OS and AWS CLI installed, You will authenticate to AWS using access key and secret keys.
+But these keys will be stored locally in EC2 instance which is a security risk.(It might be hacked)
+* If you use the roles, we no need to configure the keys on EC2 instance.
+* Based on the permissions you attached to the role, those permissions are available to the EC2 instance.
+* 1 EC2 instance have only one role attached.
+* One role can be attached to multiple AWS resources/Multiple EC2 instances.